lzwjava/blog-source/original/2025-01-16-japanese-quotes-en.md

 ---
+audio: true
+generated: false
+lang: en
 layout: post
-title: "Japanese Quotes"
+title: Japanese Quotes
-lang: en
-audio: true
 ---

 Japanese culture is rich with proverbs and sayings that reflect on life, love, nature, and wisdom.
 Here are some beautiful Japanese quotes that encapsulate these themes: